heading east: 2008 – 2009

 Curtains West Virginia 2009

 Of course, I spent a fair amount of time indoors working my interiors, always a reliable and revealing motif.
-But landscapes were my main focus and I often left the confines of the property and looked for more complex candidates for pictures.
+But landscapes were my main focus and I often left the confines of the property and looked for more complex situations for pictures.
 More and more I was interested in introducing other elements into the frame and since we’re talking landscape, water was an obvious option.
 In my humble opinion, looking over the history of art, no other element has been given so much leeway in the application of technique and depiction as water.
 Apart from strict realism, anything goes when getting water down and I took my liberties whenever the opportunity presented itself.

-Still, even with the tremendous support from these friends, every day started with a groan.
-Every day was a battle, a struggle.
+Still, even with the tremendous support from these friends, every day started with a groan, every day was a battle, a struggle.
 The guilt and shame of the mess I left behind, the constant search for work and cash, the unhealthy necessities, the insecurities, stress, and foggy confusion … All of it bore down on me daily and I wanted nothing more than to get up and run.